 At LUCIENT we implement suitable technical and organizational measures regarding the nature of the data and the risks that processing it involves in order to preserve the security, confidentiality, integrity, authenticity, and availability of your personal information and, particularly, to prevent it from being altered, damaged or passed on to unauthorized third parties.

 - Access to the corporate network The corporate resources are protected with all necessary technical security measures to ensure that the information is protected, whether it be at the facilities or externally.
-Access to and use of the information is governed by legislation that focusses on protection with special attention given to sensitive or confidential information.
+Access to and use of the information is governed by legislation that focuses on protection with special attention given to sensitive or confidential information.

-- Incident management The involvement of LUCIENT’s personnel in security matters helps to detect any potential problems that could endanger the confidentiality, integrity and availability of the services or assets that they sustain.
+- Incident management The involvement of LUCIENT’s personnel in security matters helps to detect any potential problems that could endanger the confidentiality, integrity, and availability of the services or assets that they sustain.

-Any premeditated or negligent breach of the security policies and standards which may involve potential damage, whether it be carried out by LUCIENT or not, will be sanctioned in accordance with the mechanisms established in the collective agreement and the current corporate, legal, and contractual legislation.
+Any premeditated or negligent breach of the security policies and standards that may involve potential damage, whether it be carried out by LUCIENT or not, will be sanctioned in accordance with the mechanisms established in the collective agreement and the current corporate, legal, and contractual legislation.

 VII.
 Your rights and options

 At LUCIENT we respect your right to privacy.
 It is important that you are in control of your personal data.
 In this sense, you have the following rights: